SushilKokare/University_Project/README.md

-# AtiNeu_Project
+# University_Project
-AtiNeu Internship Project.
+University Project.
 Neuro-imaging using CNN in brain stroke .